 (k) As used in this rule, (o) “Discount rate” means the interest rate used in determining the present value of future cash flows.

-(l) As used in this rule, “dispersed(p) “Distributed generation” means electric generation technology that is relatively small in size, and its whose implementation favors installation near a load center or remote location on the subtransmission or distribution system.
+(l) As used in this rule, “dispersed(p) “Distributed generation” means electric generation technology that is relatively small in size, and is usually installed near a load center or remote location on the subtransmission or distribution system.
 Distributed generation can include self-generation.

 (m) As used in this rule, (q) “End-use” means the light, heat, cooling, refrigeration, motor drive, microwave energy, video or audio signal, computer processing, electrolytic process, or other useful work produced by equipment using electricity.

-(n) As used in this rule, (r) “Energy efficiency improvement” means reduced energy use for a comparable level of energy service.
+(n) As used in this rule, (r) “Energy efficiency” means reducing energy use for a comparable level of energy service.

 (o) As used in this rule, (s) “Energy service” means the light, heat, motor drive, and other service for which a customer purchases electricity from the utility.